FOR585: Advanced Smartphone Forensics

 Focus: Although smartphone forensic concepts are similar to those in digital forensics, smartphone file system structures differ and require specialized decoding skills to correctly interpret the data acquired from the device.
 Today you will apply what you already know to smartphone forensic handling, device capabilities, acquisition methods, and data encoding concepts of smartphone components.
 You will also become familiar with the forensic tools required to complete comprehensive examinations of smartphone data structures.
 Malware affects a plethora of smartphone devices.
 This section will examine various types of malware, how it exists on smartphones, and how to identify it.

 The existence of malware on smartphones is a reality that all examiners today must address.
-Often, the only question relating to an investigation may be was this smartphone compromised, how, and what can you do to fix it?
+Often, the only question relating to an investigation may be "was this smartphone compromised, how, and what can you do to fix it?"
 It is important for examiners to understand malware and how to identify its existence on the smartphone.

 Smartphones will be introduced and defined to set our expectations for what we can recover using digital forensic methodologies.
 We review the properties of Flash memory in mobile devices and demonstrate the pros and cons from a forensic perspective.
 We provide approaches for dealing with common challenges such as encryption, passwords, and damaged and devices.
-You will learn how to process and decode data on mobile devices from a forensic perspective, and youll learn tactics to recover information that even forensic tools may not always be able to retrieve.
+You will learn how to process and decode data on mobile devices from a forensic perspective, and you will learn tactics to recover information that even forensic tools may not always be able to retrieve.

 The SIFT Workstation has been specifically loaded with a set of smartphone forensic tools that will be your primary toolkit and working environment for the week.